ibizaSunrise/codewars-solutions/README.md

 spinWords("Hey fellow warriors") => "Hey wollef sroirraw" spinWords("This is a test") => "This is a test" spinWords("This is another test") => "This is rehtona test"

+## 17. Bit Counting (6kyu)
+Write a function that takes an integer as input, and returns the number of bits that are equal to one in the binary representation of that number.
+You can guarantee that input is non-negative.

+Example: The binary representation of 1234 is 10011010010, so the function should return 5 in this case

+## 18. Split Strings (6kyu)

+Complete the solution so that it splits the string into pairs of two characters.
+If the string contains an odd number of characters then it should replace the missing second character of the final pair with an underscore ('_').

+Examples:

+solution('abc') // should return ['ab', 'c_']
+solution('abcdef') // should return ['ab', 'cd', 'ef']

+## 19. Sum by Factors (4kyu)

+Given an array of positive or negative integers

+I= [i1,..,in]

+you have to produce a sorted array P of the form

+[ [p, sum of all ij of I for which p is a prime factor (p positive) of ij] ...]

+P will be sorted by increasing order of the prime numbers.
+The final result has to be given as a string in Java, C#, C, C++ and as an array of arrays in other languages.

+Example:

+I = [12, 15]; //result = [[2, 12], [3, 27], [5, 15]]
+[2, 3, 5] is the list of all prime factors of the elements of I, hence the result.

+Notes:

+It can happen that a sum is 0 if some numbers are negative!
+Example: I = [15, 30, -45] 5 divides 15, 30 and (-45) so 5 appears in the result, the sum of the numbers for which 5 is a factor is 0 so we have [5, 0] in the result amongst others.

+In Fortran - as in any other language - the returned string is not permitted to contain any redundant trailing whitespace: you can use dynamically allocated character strings.